ToxicCrack/launchbox_retropie_export_ext/README.md

+#Changes from this fork:
+The romlist can now be
+- filtered by minimum star ratings (own and community)
+- exclude specific filenames
+- exclude specific regions (additional to hide specific regions)

+##Original Text:

 # launchbox_retropie_export_ext
   Python script to export your Launchbox game database to Retropie / Emulationstation format.
   Based on [launchbox-retropie-export](https://forums.launchbox-app.com/files/file/860-launchbox-retropie-export/) by user